1072-datascience/hw1/README.md

 ## Penalty: -2 points of each problem

+- Error/Warning message for missing flags (--input + --output)
 - Arguments order cannot change
 - File path cannot change
 - Wrong set name
 - Wrong column name
 - Not round number to 2 digitals
-- …

 ## Note

-- Please do not set working directory(setwd) in a fixed folder.
+- Please do not set working directory(setwd) in a fixed folder, i.e., d <- read.csv("D://DataScience/hw1/example/output1.csv")
 - Please do not set input/output in your local path or URL.
 - Input data will have other columns besides weight and height.